Terry Pendleton: Coaching career

+Atlanta Braves (2002–2017)

 After spending a couple years with his wife and three children, Pendleton got his first coaching job in November 2001 as the hitting coach of the Atlanta Braves.
 Pendleton served in that role through the 2010 season.
 In 2006, he was on a short list of manager candidates to replace Frank Robinson as manager of the Washington Nationals; a few weeks into the process, Pendleton withdrew himself from consideration.
 In 2007, Pendleton was also reportedly one of the front-runners to replace Tony La Russa as manager of the St. Louis Cardinals before La Russa ultimately decided to stay with the Cardinals.
 He was a candidate to replace Bobby Cox when the esteemed Braves manager retired at the end of the 2010 season.

 When Fredi Gonzalez was announced as Braves manager after the 2010 season, Pendleton was moved from hitting coach to first base coach, where he replaced Glenn Hubbard.
 Gonzalez was fired and replaced by Brian Snitker in May 2016, and Snitker chose Pendleton as bench coach.
 Pendleton was replaced by Walt Weiss after the 2017 season.